 3. Conclude the lesson by assessing students’ responses on the original worksheet.
 Return to the Critical Thinking handout used at the beginning of the lesson.
 Look at the first column.
 Was the students' prior knowledge accurate?
 If necessary, correct any inaccurate information.
 Then, look at the second column and ask students how they used research and analysis skills in an effective way.
 Finally, have students complete the third column of the chart, using small group and class discussion to evaluate their posters and their learning process.

-Use the Assessment Rubric located within the Resource Carousel to assess the following:
+Assessment Rubric located within the Resource Carousel to assess the following:

 Each student plays an important role in encouraging those who are eligible to vote.